Lash Protocol

 The image of John Lennon at 40 is an embarrassment to masculinity.
 Once the apex alpha who excited millions of fertile young women, he was reduced to something soft and infantilized.
 What the hell happened?
 What made him surrender?
 Let this be a warning: Don't become ornamental.
 If you're able-bodied and idle, you're not living—you're freeloading.
 Fix it.

 Hey Lennon.
-An able bodied, able minded man should earn a living.
+An able bodied man should earn a living.
 Get off your wife's teat.
-(Reclaim your masculinity.)
+(Be a man, not a man-child.)

 You can cry like Taylor Swift or you can drop and give me 50 pushups.
 (Depression.)